 There is even a version of Altaro Office 365 Backup for Managed Service Providers (MSPs).
 This means that, as an MSP, you can offer your customers a value-added solution with backup as a service (BaaS).
 This is easy to implement operate and bill for, giving you great ROI on your investment with Altaro.
 This version also enables MSPs to back up files on their customers' Windows-based, roaming and on-premise endpoints, for full tenant protection.

-It's safe to say that, as Microsoft 365 is a communications solution rather than a data protection service, the backup tools that come with Office 365 do not provide a complete solution to address your backup and recovery strategy.
+It's safe to say that, as Microsoft 365 is a communications solution rather than a data protection service, the backup tools that come with it do not provide a complete solution to address your backup and recovery strategy.
 While they have some value, for a comprehensive and robust solution you'll need to rely on a dedicated Office 365 backup solution like Altaro Office 365 Backup.

 Altaro Office 365 Backup enables you to back up and restore all your Office 365 mailboxes, Teams chats, and files stored in OneDrive and SharePoint through an online console, allowing you to easily manage your backups.
 M365 data is backed up to Altaro's Microsoft Azure infrastructure as part of the package and M365 backups storage is unlimited.
 Lightning-fast 24/7 support is also included.
 A version is also available for Managed Service Providers, Altaro Office 365 Backup for MSPs, enabling them to provide Office 365 backup and recovery services and to manage and monitor all their customers' backups – including backups of their files on Windows-based endpoints – centrally through Altaro's multi-tenant, cloud-based console.